 3. The historic center of Durbuy – the smallest town in the world?

 During medieval times, it perfectly could be considered as a town, but today the historic center only counts 50 inhabitants.
 If you include the inhabitants living outside the old town, Durbuy reaches 350 inhabitants.
 In 1977, Durbuy amalgamated with 40 surrounding villages.
 As of January 2017, the total population was a little more than 11,000.

 For me personally, a lot of Durbuy’s attractiveness comes with its remoteness.
 You need to drive along winding roads, through mesmerizing woods in Wallonia’s Luxembourg Province until you can finally spot the first medieval houses.

 When you first spot the impressive castle all of a sudden, you feel like having traveled in time to reach fairy tale Durbuy.
+Indeed, the castle is considered one of the best castles in Belgium.
 As we visited in winter, I can only dream about the bright colored autumn foliage or the lush green colors in summer.

 The best way to discover Durbuy is by strolling through its narrow streets paved with cobblestones.
 I could have spend hours daydreaming about life in such a medieval town.
 Durbuy boasts numerous shops which sell artisanal food, antique and fashion stores and quirky bars like the Tortuga Bar – Rhum Bar.